rkgtech/gigaspaces-sbp-jekyll/observable-wan.markdown

 {% align center %}![observablewan.png](/attachment_files/sbp/observablewan.png){% endalign %}

 # Getting the project
-The mirror project is held on github in the [best practices](https://github.com/Gigaspaces/bestpractices) project.
+The mirror project is held on github in the [patterns](https://github.com/Gigaspaces/bestpractices) project.
 This is an umbrella repository; the specific project is in the observable-wan directory under the root directory.

 ## Building the project